 Automation Testing came into the picture when it became cumbersome to test an application with multiple input fields to be filled manually.
 Soon, testers were worn out, and their attention started to waver leading to unattended bugs.
 In this blog on what is Automation testing, you will get a brief overview of Automation Testing, its types, and so on.
 To know more, keep reading!

-Check out our YouTube video on Software Testing Tutorial for Beginners:
+Check out our YouTube video on Selenium Tutorial for Beginners:

 What is Automation Testing?